Policy 7110, Naming of Schools and School Facilities

 a.
 The District shall adopt and implement standard and consistent procedures for school and/or facility naming and renaming.
 Such procedures shall include the way in which recommendations shall be made to the Board of Trustees.

 b.
 The District shall establish an advisory committee to the Board of Trustees, hereinafter referred to as the School Naming Committee (“Committee”).
-The committee shall consider potential names, based on the criteria below, and make recommendations to the Board of Trustees.
+The committee shall consider potential names, based on the criteria herein, and make recommendations to the Board of Trustees.

-c.
+d.
 School Naming Categories

 i.
 School names will be considered from the following categories:

 1. Any geographical or geological name (e.g. a residential development name, a commonly referred to name of a neighborhood);